lettercrap/lettercrap/README.md

    </script>
    ```

-3. Reset all elements on the page by calling the `reset` method of `Lettercrap`:
+3. Reset all elements on the page by calling the `reset` function of `Lettercrap`:

    ```html
    <script type="module">